top of page

-Chikowa Primary School
+Chikowa Primary School (CPS)

 After consulting the local education office and staff at Chikowa Primary School, AZAR UK identified two urgent priorities for support: establishing a reliable water supply for drinking and sanitation, and constructing additional classrooms.